 The best procedure for renovating a kitchen is often different from what homeowners believe.
-Because of this home owners can mistakenly buy materials or hire professionals in the wrong order.
-Unfortunately doing so usually wastes money and hurts the final result.
+Homeowners can mistakenly buy materials or hire professionals in the wrong order.
+Unfortunately, doing so usually wastes money and hurts the final result.

 Below are the most common mistakes and misconceptions: